 Medical assistants are becoming an increasingly important part of the healthcare team, as hospitals and healthcare facilities strive to accommodate the needs of a growing patient population.

-In fact, the Bureau of Labor Statistics (BLS) estimates employment for medical assistants will grow by as much as 29 percent through 2026, more than four times the average rate for all occupations.
+In fact, the Bureau of Labor Statistics (BLS) estimates employment for medical assistants will grow by as much as 19 percent through 2029, well above average rate for all occupations.*

 Check out some of these fast-growing career options beyond the medical assistant role: